cincheo/jsweet/doc/jsweet-language-specifications.md

 function m(s, n = 0) { return s + n; }
 ```

 If the programmer tries to use overloading differently, for example by defining two different implementations for the same method name, JSweet will fallback on a complex overload, which consists of generating a root implementation (the method that hold the more parameters) and one subsidiary implementation per overloading method (named with a suffix representing the method signature).
-The root implementation is generic and dispatches to other implementation by testing the values and types of the given parameters.
+The root implementation is generic and dispatches to other implementations by testing the values and types of the given parameters.
 For example:

 ``` java
 String m(String s, double n) { return s + n; }